ComplianceAugust 21, 2025

 Consider who your client is and how well you know the parties.

-Are you dealing with a long-standing client of the firm?
-If so, you may already have significant information on them internally.
-If the client is new, then you may need to answer more questions.
-If the debtor is a partnership, you may also want to know who the partners are.
-If your debtor is an LLC, you may want to know who the members are and be prepared to perform due diligence on these parties.
+Are you working with a long-standing client of the firm?
+If so, you may already have valuable information about them.
+For new clients, expect to gather more details.
+If the debtor is a partnership, identify the partners.
+If it’s an LLC, determine who the members are and be prepared to perform due diligence on these parties.

 Knowing what to look for can be tricky.
 A lender will want to know about liens and assets, but not all of them may be relevant.
 For example, a purchase money security interest (PMSI) may not have a bearing on the deal because this special type of lien only extends to purchase-money collateral.
 On the other hand, a bankruptcy trustee will be interested in all liens and assets to properly administer the bankruptcy estate.

-Be sure to go beyond the parties’ representations as they may be incomplete.
-For instance, if you come across a lien that has not been terminated, it is best practice to confirm with the secured party directly that the underlying obligation has been satisfied and request that a UCC-3 termination statement be filed.
+Be sure to go beyond the parties’ representations, as they may be incomplete.
+For instance, if you come across a lien that has not been terminated, confirm with the secured party that the underlying obligation has been satisfied and, if so, request that a UCC-3 termination statement be filed.

 2. What is the transaction type?